Spanish ship Neptuno (1795): Alliance with France

 Neptuno put to sea on 1 February 1797 with the rest of Córdoba's fleet, consisting of 27 ships of the line, twelve frigates, one brig and several smaller craft.
 They sailed from Cartagena and passed through the Strait of Gibraltar on 5 February.
-Córdoba had orders to deliver a number of gunboats to Algeciras to support the bombardment of Gibraltar, safely escort a convoy of four urcas carrying mercury from Málaga to Cadiz, and then sail to Brest to link up with the French.
+Córdoba had orders to deliver a number of gunboats to Algeciras to support the bombardment of Gibraltar, safely escort a convoy of four urcas carrying mercury from Málaga to Cádiz, and then sail to Brest to link up with the French.
 The first part of the operation went smoothly, and Neptuno was detached with the 74-gun ships Bahama and Terrible, the 34-gun Nuestra Señora de Guadalupe to take the gunboats into Algeciras.
 Neptuno and Bahama remained at Algeciras, while Terrible sailed to rejoin Córdoba.

-Strong easterly winds prevented Córdoba from making port at Cadiz, and his ships were scattered to the west, before they could make sail back to the Spanish coast.
-As they approached Cadiz on 14 February his fleet was tracked down off Cape St Vincent by a British force under Sir John Jervis.
+Strong easterly winds prevented Córdoba from making port at Cádiz, and his ships were scattered to the west, before they could make sail back to the Spanish coast.
+As they approached Cádiz on 14 February his fleet was tracked down off Cape St Vincent by a British force under Sir John Jervis.
 Neptuno and her consorts took no part in the action that followed, during which the Spanish were defeated.